Wave petunias for color

 Well, for one they will spread quickly and bloom throughout the summer months.
 You can plant them in the ground, but they are best suited in a large container or in a hanging basket.

-You do not have to dead-head wave petunias, just fertilize water and keep your eye on insects.
+You do not have to dead-head wave petunias, just fertilize, water, and keep an eye on insects.
 Especially leafhoppers.
 These plants generate flowers all summer long.

 The Colors of the Wave Petunias